Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventIssued"></a>

 ### EventIssued
-EventIssued is emitted when a new token class is created.
+EventIssued is emitted when a new contract is created.

 Since: 0.46.0 (finschia)